modernwarfareuplink/sentry-docs/src/collections/_documentation/cli/send-event.md

 The limitations for this are:

--   sentry-cli really only works if `set -e` is enabled (which it will by default enable for you).
+-   sentry-cli really only works if `set -e` is enabled (which it will by default enabled for you).
 -   sentry-cli registers an `EXIT` and `ERR` trap.

 Usage: